 - Reviewing progress and reviewing the strategic framework in the light of progress.

 The Governing Body acts as a ‘critical friend’ to the Headteacher and staff by providing constructive advice, support and a sounding board for ideas and help where needed.
 We may also challenge, ask questions, seek information, improve proposals and so seek to arrive at the best solution.We are responsible for raising standards through the three key roles of:

 - Monitoring and evaluating school performance.

-The Governing Body is also accountable to the local Authority and my role as Chair is to harness and develop the skills and experience of our Governing body in the most effective way for the good of Lordship Farm.
+The Governing Body is accountable to parents/carers, local community and the Local Authority and my role as Chair is to harness and develop the skills and experience of our Governing body in the most effective way for the good of Lordship Farm.

 How do we do this?

 The Governors at Lordship Farm, meet twice each term as a full governing body.
 The minutes of these meetings are available in the School Office on request.